-T-Mobile announces Q4 2011 earnings, plans to roll out LTE in 2013 [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+T-Mobile announces Q4 2011 earnings, plans to roll out LTE in 2013 [UPDATED]Alex Wagner - Editorial Director of News and Content

 T-Mobile this morning announced its Q4 2011 earnings and, although the carrier reported some significant customer losses, it also announced had some good news to share concerning its future network plans.
 First up, T-Mobile says that it added 220,000 branded prepaid customers during the final quarter of 2011.
 Things didn't go so well on the contract side of things, though, as T-Mo has reported a net contract customer loss of 802,000 in Q4 2011, which is up from the 186,000 contract customer loss is saw in Q3.
 CEO Philip Humm pointed to the iPhone as an explanation for the losses, saying that "not carrying the iPhone led to a significant increase in contract deactivations in the fourth quarter of 2011."
 T-Mobile finished Q4 2011 with a total of 33.2 million subscribers.

 Moving on to network news, T-Mobile has announced its plans to roll out LTE.
 The carrier says that it plans to deploy LTE services in 2013 using the AWS spectrum gained from the breakup fee of the AT&T deal.
 Additionally, the folks at Magenta will be pouring some $4 billion for "network modernization and LTE deployment."